MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-missing-roles.md

 #### Resolution

-You must assing the [additional privileges required for Dynamics 365 customers](install-viva-sales.md#additional-privileges-required-for-dynamics-365-customers) to resolve the issue.
+You must assign the [additional privileges required for Dynamics 365 customers](install-viva-sales.md#additional-privileges-required-for-dynamics-365-customers) to resolve the issue.

 ## Is your issue still not resolved?